Neuroscience · Body

 If dopamine is the engine, acetylcholine is the lens.
 It governs attention, spatial awareness, and the precise focus of cognitive processing.

 In energy terms, acetylcholine raises the signal-to-noise ratio of your brain.
-When you are thinking, only the neural circuits actually required for the task are consuming ATP; everything else stays quiet.
-The "razor-sharp" feeling — being able to think hard for hours without exhaustion — is acetylcholine working at high efficiency.
+While you're thinking, only the neural circuits actually required for the task consume ATP, and everything else stays quiet.
+That razor-sharp feeling, being able to think hard for hours without exhaustion, is acetylcholine working at high efficiency.

 GABA: The Systemic Brake

-Gamma-Aminobutyric Acid (GABA) is the brain's primary inhibitory neurotransmitter.
-Its job is to slow down neural activity by letting negatively charged chloride ions into the neuron, making it harder for the cell to fire.
+Gamma-aminobutyric acid, or GABA, is the brain's primary inhibitory neurotransmitter.
+Its job is to slow down neural activity by letting negatively charged chloride ions into the neuron, which makes it harder for the cell to fire.

-GABA is essential precisely because the brain is such a massive consumer of energy (~20% of resting ATP).
-Without GABA forcing the system into lower gear, neurons would fire continuously and asynchronously, leading to cellular exhaustion, oxidative stress, and excitotoxicity.
+GABA matters precisely because the brain is such a massive consumer of energy, using roughly 20% of your resting ATP.
+Without GABA forcing the system into a lower gear, neurons would fire continuously and asynchronously, leading to cellular exhaustion, oxidative stress, and excitotoxicity.
 GABA protects your energy reserves by forcing the machine to rest.

 Adenosine: The Cellular Metronome

-As your cells burn ATP throughout the day, a structural byproduct accumulates in the brain: adenosine.
-The longer you've been awake, the more adenosine has built up.
+As your cells burn ATP throughout the day, a structural byproduct builds up in the brain: adenosine.
+The longer you've been awake, the more of it has accumulated.

 Adenosine acts as your body's internal sleep-pressure gauge.
-It binds to A₁ and A₂A receptors and systematically dampens the release of dopamine and norepinephrine, whispering: "The currency has been spent.
-Enter low-power standby.
-Flush the metabolic waste."
+It binds to A₁ and A₂A receptors and systematically dampens the release of dopamine and norepinephrine, essentially whispering that the currency has been spent, it's time to enter low-power standby and flush the metabolic waste.

 This last molecule is where most of the manipulation begins.